-For more information on our Employment services for employees and or employment services for businesses, please contact our employment law team on firstname.lastname@example.org or call 01603 598000.
-Appointments available in Norwich, Diss and London.
+For more information on our Employment services for employees and or employment services for businesses, or you would like to discuss updates, advice & best practice policies for Mental Health in the workplace please contact our employment law team on email@example.com or call 01603 598000.
+Appointments are available in Norwich, Diss and London.

 *The information provided in this article is designed to provide useful information on the subject, not to provide specific legal advice.